For students

 Memory map

-Draw the piece out in story form with colors, words, and shapes.
-Whatever helps you understand and remember the structure.
-Making the piece visual activates a different kind of musical memory.
+Make a map.
+Draw the piece out in story form with colors, words, and shapes — whatever makes sense to you to help you stay on track and remember the structure.

 #56